Quick answers #

 POs auto-close when fully received.
 To reopen a closed PO (received quantity wrong, vendor sent more, etc.), an Admin or Owner can Unlock or Reopen the PO from its detail page.
 Tech / Management cannot, preserves audit trail integrity.

-The Status Board is a real-time read of the shop floor.
-Designed to be cast to a wall-mounted TV or a large monitor in the lobby.
+The Status Board is a live read of the shop floor.
+Cast it to a wall-mounted TV or a lobby monitor.

 Shows every active WO grouped by status (Open / In Progress / Waiting Parts / Complete) with the tail number, customer, assigned tech, and time-in-shop.
 Auto-refreshes, no manual reload.